cytopia/sweany/README.md

     + There are various other scenarious where sweany will tell you about misconfigured arrays or missing stuff

-  * Fast Core Mode
-    + This mode is designed to be used for production.
-      Once you have finished your project and everything is working as expected, you can switch to this mode.
-      - The fast core mode removes all checking and logging functionality.
-      - It also uses a single core file (instead many separated files) without spaces and newlines to reduce file size and the most important bottleneck of loading many files from disk
-      - The fast core is around 60kb and this is all that is needed to hold your web application

   * Custom Routing
     + Normal url calls are http://Domain.tld/<ControllerName>/<FunctionName>/<param1>/<param2>/<paramX>
     + In order to have more friendly looking url names you can change the names of controller and function